-Goodbye Gifts for Coworkers You Should Never Give
+Gifts You Should Never Give to Coworkers

 Items that could be considered sexual in nature are inappropriate (and may even be illegal) in the workplace.
-Anything “adult” in nature should never be given in the workplace setting – even to the closest of co-workers.
-It not only includes the obvious like pornography and adult “toys,” but also includes artwork, books, and any image or rendering that depicts nudity or that may suggest a sexual act.
+You should never gift anything “adult” in nature in the workplace setting, even to the closest of coworkers.
+This not only includes the obvious, such as pornography and adult toys, but also includes artwork, books, and any image or rendering that depicts nudity or that may suggest a sexual act.

 Gifts That Carry a Discriminating or Demeaning Message

 Never give gifts that could be considered offensive to women, minorities, or any race, culture, group, or individual with disabilities—even if presented in the “spirit of fun.”
 These include cards, gifts, artwork, caricatures, publications, and any other item that could be interpreted as stereotyping or discriminatory.